 Employee Spotlight: Etsu Hutchison

 At Participate Learning, we are committed to uniting our world through global learning.
 Many of us are former teachers, principals, or school district leaders.
 All of us believe in the importance of equitable access to quality education to foster human understanding and create peace.
-To achieve this, our ambassadors need timely support and resources to succeed in their classrooms so that their students are equipped to become open-minded global citizens.
+To achieve this, our ambassador teachers need timely support and resources to succeed in their classrooms so that their students are equipped to become open-minded global leaders.

 Our teacher support team works tirelessly to train and prepare teachers to succeed both professionally and personally in the United States.
 Read on to learn more about Etsu Hutchison, manager of teacher resources, and her experience and passion for this work.

 Path to Participate Learning

 Before working in her current role, Etsu joined Participate Learning as an ambassador teacher from Costa Rica teaching world language and English as a second language.
 Through two stints as an ambassador teacher, first in Hoke County, North Carolina, and then outside of Atlanta, Georgia, Etsu brings with her a wealth of direct knowledge about the teacher experience.
 When asked how her experience as an educator in the program prepared her for this role, she reflected that it gives her the insight to understand what our teachers go through and experience.

 I know how hard it is to do this, to pack your bags, come to another country, and another culture and to have to relearn everything because you’re used to being successful in your country and when you come here you’re not as successful anymore.
 That’s hard!
 It’s a process of adjusting and going through lots of emotions until you get to a place where you feel you can get to the other side.